-In addition to selling fully refurbished bikes, serviced by a qualified mechanic, we now offer a range of services such as Bring Your Own Bike – a bike kitchen when people can service their bikes with the support a qualified mechanic – and our rickshaw project – giving people who as a result of age or disability are unable to ride themselves.
+In addition to selling fully refurbished bikes, serviced by a qualified mechanic, we now offer a range of services such as Bring Your Own Bike – a bike kitchen when people can service their bikes with the support a qualified mechanic – and our Rickshaw Project – giving people who as a result of age or disability are unable to ride themselves.

-We are still a volunteer-based organisation aiming to create a place where the local community can visit and talk bikes, exercise, road safety, cycle training for all ages, learn to ride, bike maintenance, route planning and all things bike-related with “can do” people.
+We are still a volunteer-based organisation aiming to create a place where the local community can visit and talk bikes, exercise, road safety, cycle training for all ages, learning to ride, bike maintenance, route planning and all things bike-related with “can do” people.

 Take a look at this short video about Ride On and what we do.